 in australia, parenting responsibility is presumed to be equally shared by both parents.

-The Family Law Act 1975 states that “parental responsibility , in relation to a child, means all the duties, powers, responsibilities and authority which, by law, parents have in relation to children.”
-Each parent has parental responsibility over his or her child until the age of 18.
+The Family Law Act 1975 states that “parental responsibility, in relation to a child, means all the duties, powers, responsibilities and authority which, by law, parents have in relation to children.”
+Each parent has parental responsibility for his or her child until the age of 18.

 Generally, this parental responsibility starts from the conception of the child and is lost only either by death or by a court order.
 This parental responsibility is not affected despite any changes in the nature of the relationship of the child’s parents.
 (Section 61C, Family Law Act 1975)